jsta/rv/cran-comments.md

 ## Resubmission
 rv was recently archived and removed from CRAN.
 I have been in contact with the original maintainer Jouni Kerman who has agreed to make me the new maintainer.
 They are willing to respond to email inquiries on this point.
+This is the second attempt at resubmission.
+In response to the initial attempt more details have been added to the DESCRIPTION file.

 ## Test environments
 * ubuntu 14.04 (on travis-ci), R 3.5.2